API-Snitch/snitch-client-go-echo/README.md

 # snitch-client-go-echo

-Snitch client for Go and Echo
+API Snitch client for Go and Echo